yh1198015532/inet/tutorials/fingerprint/doc/packet.rst

 Some changes in the model, e.g. adding fields to a protocol header, can cause the packet lengths to change.
 This in turn leads to changes in the ``tplx`` fingerprints.
 The ``l`` stands for packet length, and the length of packets anywhere in the network is taken into account at every event.
+If we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the packets.

 .. **TODO** is there a missing logical step here? that we drop the packet length from the fingerprints to see if the model behaves the same way as before?

-**V1** Even if we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the longer/shorter packets/frames.
+.. **V1** Even if we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the longer/shorter packets/frames.

-**V2** If we drop the packet length from the fingerprint ingredients, the fingerprints might still change due to the different timings of the packets/frames.

 ..
 Our expectation is that we change the packet length, but if the packets are small and still fit in a minimum Ethernet frame size of 64 bytes, the frame is padded, and the packet length change doesn't matter in terms of fingerprints/doesn't affect fingerprints.
 If the packet is smaller than the minimum ethernet size, the frame is padded.